ovh/docs/pages/platform/kubernetes-k8s/monitoring-apps-grafana-prometheus/guide.en-ca.md

 Open your browser and go to the Prometheus interface.

-Built-in, without doing anything on your side, several metrics are already availability.
+Without doing anything on your side, several built-in metrics are already available.
 You can test them by typing `sum(kube_pod_owner{job="kube-state-metrics"}) by (namespace)` in the search bar.

 Click on the `Execute`{.action} button to determine if the Kubernetes metrics are visible:

 ![Prometheus](images/prometheus.png){.thumbnail}